a interior with a a mid century home with a christmas tree and presents

 A hint of absurdist humor matched with real curiosity makes Dion’s works work well.
 In the next room, he has created a 1990s Lower East Side gallery with tracked overhead lighting and stacks of mail (R.I.P.) on the bookshelves.
 Displayed on the walls are 28 black-and-white photographs of taxidermied polar bears taken at natural history museums and collections over the years.

 From here, one passes a display of contemporary memento mori; the objects glow, painted with fluorescent paint, and include everything from a skull to a miniature oil derrick.
 The Extinction Club follows; it is a room with the feel of a university club, with deep armchairs and shelves of leather-bound books.
 The space is devoted to extinct animals and is vaguely reminiscent of New York’s Explorer’s Club, where Dion, in 2012, had his exhibition “Phantoms of the Clark Expedition.”
 Drawings of now-extinct animals hang on the walls.
 It’s an ambiguous space, one that seems to conjure a near future, but also the past.
-The room builds the polar bears, already endangered in the 1990s, seen in the previous room.
+The room builds from the polar bears, already endangered in the 1990s, as seen in the previous room.
 It’s a comfortable space to linger in.

 Dion’s works have engaged with the discourse around environmentalism and climate change for decades; his earliest photographs of taxidermied polar bears go back to the 1980s.
 I wondered how he might have felt, addressing these subjects more than 30 years later, and in an age of regressive environmental policy.

 “Thinking about extinction depresses me, certainly.
 And it makes me angry,” he said.
-His earlier works were more rooted in information, didactic even, because he thought, “Clearly if people knew these facts we would change.”
+His earlier works were more rooted in information, didactic to a point, because he thought, “Clearly if people knew these facts we would change.”
 That argument can’t be made in our time, he thinks.
 “It’s not that people don’t know.
 It’s something more complex,” he reflected, “My work has moved from a place of advocacy and even activism to a sense of mourning.
 That’s very much what this space is: it’s a space to say goodbye.”

 Even in a place of farewell, Dion remains the searcher, an archaeologist of the contemporary moment, and a teacher.
 Beyond the Extinction Room, we ascend one more floor to the attic where Dion invites people to explore curiosities themselves.
 One wall is stacked with myriad boxes filled with small curiosities.
 Visitors are welcome to take down the boxes, to touch and draw the objects inside.
 On the other side of the attic, meanwhile, are 400 glass jars filled with specimens of all sorts for viewing only.
 Here are everything from knots of marine rope to a scorpion.
 There are small jokes, too.
 “The proximity of the jar of mussels and the jar of eggshells are an allusion to Marcel Broodthaers,” said Dion.